• [+] expand all

 Convergence

 Refer to the deploy reference for detailed steps run when deploying an application.
-Use the /application/v2/tenant API to validate that the configuration is deployed and activated on all nodes, like http://localhost:19071/application/v2/tenant/default/application/default/environment/prod/region/default/instance/default/serviceconverge - example output:
+Use the deploy API to validate that the configuration is deployed and activated on all nodes, like http://localhost:19071/application/v2/tenant/default/application/default/environment/prod/region/default/instance/default/serviceconverge - example output:

 {